transcodeninja/livepeer-exporter/README.md

 # Livepeer Exporter

-Livepeer Exporter is a Prometheus exporter for [Livepeer](https://livepeer.org/) metrics.
-It fetches various metrics from different Livepeer endpoints and exposes them via an HTTP server for Prometheus to scrape.
+Livepeer Exporter is a lightweight tool designed to enhance the monitoring capabilities of [Livepeer](https://livepeer.org/).
+As a Prometheus exporter, it fetches various metrics from different Livepeer endpoints and exposes them via an HTTP server, ready for Prometheus to scrape.
+This tool is the perfect companion to the [Livepeer monitoring service](https://docs.livepeer.org/orchestrators/guides/monitor-metrics), extending the range of Livepeer metrics that can be monitored.
+By providing deeper insights into Livepeer's performance, Livepeer Exporter helps users optimize their streaming workflows and ensure reliable service delivery.

 ## Metrics